markusstrasser/tic-tac-toe-boardLogic/README.md

 2: Player2
 ```

 The goal is for a given board state return if the game is won by P1, P2, a draw or still ongoing.

+Here are some perspectives on the problem: imperative, vanilla functional, boosted functional (libs):

 ## First Iteration: Imperative with mutative and impure for-loops (🤮)